gatsbyjs/gatsby/docs/docs/file-system-route-api.md

 - Types can be both lowercase and uppercase (e.g. `MarkdownRemark` or `contentfulMyContentType`)
 - The initial type name must be followed by a dot

-> Note: To keep things consistent we only used capitalized type names in our examples
+> Note: To keep things consistent only capitalized type names are used in the examples

 Moreover, you cannot only name files but also folders with this syntax and create nested routes, for example: